 “Construction” means work that is not considered as maintenance or service and that requires a permit as prescribed in the adopted codes and standards of the Division.

-“C.R.S.” means Colorado Revised Statutes.these rulesis
+“C.R.S.” means Colorado Revised Statutes.

+“Delegated Building Inspector” means building inspectors that have been certified by the Division to perform delegated inspection services in accordance with Article 11.2 of these rulesthis rule.
+(Previously known as Third Party Inspectors.)

 “Demolition Permit” means an official document issued by the Authority Having Jurisdiction which is limited to authorizing the demolition of all or part of a building or structure.